Nina (TV series): Production

 The directors of the first season were Éric Le Roux and Nicolas Picard.
 The second season was directed by Le Roux, Hervé Brami and Adeline Darraux.
 Le Roux, Brami and Emmanuelle Dubergey also directed the third season.

-Before the broadcast of the fourth season, a fifth season is already confirmed by the production.
+Before the broadcast of the fourth season, a fifth season was already confirmed by the production.
+Season 5 premiered on November 6, 2019, and had 12 episodes.
+Season 6 consisted of 6 episodes.